Tariff fight adds to China's economic challenges

 TRADE IMPACT

 July exports to the United States rose 13.3 percent over a year ago despite a tariff hike.
-Forecasters expect exports to soften but mainly due to flagging global demand rather than American controls.
+Forecasters expect exports to soften but say that will be due more to flagging global demand than to American controls.

 The tariffs target Chinese goods such as medical equipment and factory machinery that Washington says benefit from improper industrial policies.
 But U.S. officials have tried to limit the blow to consumers by avoiding penalties on Barbie dolls, Apple iPhones and many other brand-name products made in Chinese factories.